amrit-thapa-2044/ICIMOD_PAK_SNOW_TRAINING_2022/README.md

 if(length(new.packages)) install.packages(new.packages, dependencies=TRUE)

 # R code ends here
-Once above package sis installed you need to run MAIN_my_aoi_snow_modis_8_day_wgs84.R script to generate improved 8-day maximum snow cover product from MODIS 8-day standard product (M*D10A2) for you area of interest
+Once above packages are installed you need to run MAIN_my_aoi_snow_modis_8_day_wgs84.R script to generate improved 8-day maximum snow cover product from MODIS 8-day standard product (M*D10A2) for you area of interest

 - user need to define start and end date